TRONIX LIBRARY

 3. The response is streamed back to your browser in real time.

-We use this data to understand what people are exploring, improve retrieval quality, and debug issues.
+• System improvement: We use logged conversations to improve retrieval quality and debug issues.
 We do not share this data with third parties, sell it, or use it for advertising.
-We may review logged conversations to improve the system.

-If you want your logged conversations deleted, contact us at the email below and we will remove them.
+If you want your conversation history or account deleted, contact us at the email below and we will remove everything.

 Browsing (Archive, Explore, Timeline, Concepts, Authors)